cragis/McP/instructions/nervesSensor.md

 After finishing all 5 wires
 1. Add the JST XH pins to the free ends of the five wires.
-1. Assemble the 3 pin JST XH connector with the brown wire in pin one (the pin closest to the cutout), the red wire in pin 2, and the yellow wire in pin 3.
+1. Assemble one 3 pin JST XH connector with the brown wire in pin one (the pin closest to the cutout), the red wire in pin 2, and the yellow wire in pin 3.
-1. Assemble the 2 pin JST XH connector with the black wire in pin one (the pin closest to the cutout) and the white wire in pin 2.
+1. Assemble the other 3 pin JST XH connector with the white wire in pin one (the pin closest to the cutout) and the black wire in pin 2.
+Pin 3 will not be connected.
 #### [Previous Step: nervesFans](nervesFans.md) &nbsp;&nbsp;&nbsp; [Next Step: hand](hand.md)